JWZC/petstore4canva/README.md

 # Canva Technical Writer Challenge #1

-Thank you taking the time to review my challenge.
+Thank you for taking the time to review my challenge.
 It was a lot of fun.
 You will find the markdown file containing the assignment [here](petstore_tutorial.md).

 ## Key decisions and thought process
 ### Content